Here are the top Institutional holders of Mitsubishi UFJ Financial Group Inc. (MUFG) shares

 The top institutional shareholder in the company is Aristotle Capital Management, LLC with over 70.1 million shares valued at $310.56 million.
 The investor’s holdings represent 0.52% of the MUFG Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Parametric Portfolio Associates with 11.74 million shares valued at $52.02 million to account for 0.09% of the shares outstanding.
 The other top investors are Northern Trust Corporation which holds 11.09 million shares representing 0.08% and valued at over $49.15 million, while Dimensional Fund Advisors LP holds 0.06% of the shares totaling 8.12 million with a market value of $35.97 million.

-Mitsubishi UFJ Financial Group Inc. (NYSE: MUFG) is 23.25% higher on its value in year-to-date trading and has touched a low of $3.32 and a high of $5.51 in the current 52-week trading range.
+Mitsubishi UFJ Financial Group Inc. (NYSE: MUFG) is 24.15% higher on its value in year-to-date trading and has touched a low of $3.32 and a high of $5.55 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The MUFG stock was last observed hovering at around $5.32 in the last trading session, with the day’s gains setting it 0.14% off its average median price target of $5.78 for the next 12 months.
-It is also 32.43% off the consensus price target high of $8.08 offered by 10 analysts, but current levels are -27.87% lower than the price target low of $4.27 for the same period.
+The MUFG stock was last observed hovering at around $5.54 in the last trading session, with the day’s loss setting it -0.04% off its average median price target of $5.78 for the next 12 months.
+It is also 31.93% off the consensus price target high of $8.08 offered by 10 analysts, but current levels are -28.81% lower than the price target low of $4.27 for the same period.

 Mitsubishi UFJ Financial Group Inc. (MUFG) Analyst Forecasts